vsouza/awesome-ios/README.md

  * [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
  * [RSDayFlow](https://github.com/ruslanskorb/RSDayFlow) - iOS 7+ Calendar with Infinite Scrolling.
  * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:
  * [XLActionController](https://github.com/xmartlabs/XLActionController) - Fully customizable and extensible action sheet controller written in Swift. :large_orange_diamond:
  * [InfiniteScroll](https://github.com/rob-nash/InfiniteScroll) - Add paging to your table views with a cool animation.
+ * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - Vertical page view with UIViewControllers stacked on the top of each other

 ##### Activity Indicator